 - Requires progression toward a terminal grade level within a single school, regardless of physical location;

 - Is not defined under Illinois School Code as something other than a school (e.g., an Alternative Learning Opportunity Program is not a school); and

 - Has or is intended to have at least one actively-enrolled student during the school year.

-Based on this definition, there are 642 schools in FY2020, two fewer than FY2019.
+Based on this definition, there are 638 schools in FY2021.
 Table 2 provides the school count by type.